Dave Matthews presents The Authorised Guide to THE PROFESSIONALS!

-Interestingly the notes also give the original titles of some of the episodes: 'The Rack' was to be called 'An Inquiry into Violence' (though I believe it was changed on LWT's instigation, not Mark 1's) and 'Blind Run' had a bizarre prenom of 'Play Up and Play the Game'!
+Documentation has comes to light which reveals the order in which all 57 episodes were made.
+An interesting bonus is the inclusion of original titles for some of the episodes: 'The Rack' was to be called 'An Inquiry into Violence' (though I believe it was changed on LWT's instigation, not Mark 1's) and 'Blind Run' had a bizarre prenom of 'Play Up and Play the Game'!
 'Not a Very Civil Civil Servant' was apparently called 'Housing and Estates' initially.
+Amusing mistakes appear, too: the production notes for 'Servant of Two Masters' have it as 'Master of Two Servants' - indeed the episode appears to have been originally broadcast with the erroneous title on-screen, at least in some countries.

 Another surprise is that episodes 'Foxhole on the Roof', 'You'll be Alright', 'Discovered in a Graveyard', 'The Ojuka Situation', 'Operation Susie' and 'The Untouchables' were originally supposed to follow straight on from 'It's Only a Beautiful Picture' in terms of actual transmission (ie from January 1981).
-So the decision to delay them until 1982/83 seems to have been made at the last minute.
+The decision to delay them until 1982/83 was made by LWT at the last minute.

 I've said before that LWT made some very strange decisions when it came to choosing a transmission order.
-As most of you have realised, many episodes became 'detached' from their 'natural' series and shown as part of the following season.
-But even those episodes that remained properly allocated, it's clear from the tables below that production order hardly ever mirrored transmission order!
+The first season was an utter mess in that respect.
+As most of you have realised, many episodes became 'detached' from their 'natural' series and shown as part of the following season (although to some extent this was inevitable given incidents such as Lewis Collins' parachuting accident and the industrial action which forced the entire ITV network off the air for several weeks during late 1979).

-The table below tries to compare the production order of episodes with the original UK transmission order.
+The table below compares the production order of episodes with the original UK transmission order.
 The blue arrow indicates an episode that had its transmission "detached" from its "natural" season.

 Towards the end of this page is a summary of the table.